bnb-chain/bnb-chain.github.io/docs/beaconchain/fullnode.md

-# Run Full Node to Join Beacon Chain
+# Run Full Node to Join BNB Beacon Chain

-A `full node` of Beacon Chain  is a `witness`, which observes the consensus messaging, downloads blocks from `data seed nodes` and executes business logic to achieve the consistent state as `validator node` (and other `full node`).
+A `full node` of BNB Beacon Chain  is a `witness`, which observes the consensus messaging, downloads blocks from `data seed nodes` and executes business logic to achieve the consistent state as `validator node` (and other `full node`).
 Full nodes also help the network by accepting transactions from other nodes and then relaying them to the core BNB Chain network.

 ## Supported Platforms